 Understanding Termite Swarmer Behavior

 The termite lifecycle involves swarming when they outgrow the colony and need to expand from the current location.
-Termite swarms include thousands of males and females, depending on the colony’s size.
+Thousands of swarming termites take flight to establish new colonies, often appearing on warm spring days, particularly after rainfall.
+The swarming season usually only happens once annually, during the spring or early summer.

 However, some colonies may swarm in the last summer to early fall, depending on size and growth during the summer.
 Some species of termites prefer swarming during the day, and others only take flight at dusk.